gis-yang/gis-yang.github.io/_pages/Team.md

   - image_path: /assets/images/bio-photo-2.jpg
     title: "Jessica Reimann"
     excerpt: "NSF REU Research Assistant"
-  - image_path: /assets/images/bio-photo-2.jpg
+  - image_path: /assets/images/William.jpg
     title: "William Lee"
-    excerpt: "NSF REU Research Assistant"

-feature_row_START:
-  - image_path: /assets/images/bio-photo-2.jpg
-    title: "Jessica Reimann"
     excerpt: "I'm a recent Geography graduate interested in incorporating a variety of disciplines and increasing my domain knowledge in the natural sciences, social sciences, or formal sciences to conduct GIS analyses.
 I joined the Geofly Lab for the NSF REU program at my alma mater, and am currently working on understanding the spatial impacts of eelgrass wasting disease.
 In the future, I plan to take my knowledge and experiences toward working as a GIS Developer or GIS Manager in either the public sector or private sector in the near future."

+feature_row_START:
+  - image_path: /assets/images/Alexis.jpg
+    title: "Alexis Herb"
+    excerpt: "I have 2 bachelor’s degrees, Integrative Biology and Marine Science; I almost have a minor in Forestry (one class/technicality shy).
+I did a little Environmental Engineering graduate school work at UC Davis, where I bumbled into upper division math and realized I liked that better.
+Currently I work part time as a GIS tech for the Alameda County Fire Department.
+As an intern in the NSF START program, I'm hoping to learn about using AI to find objects in images, and gain experience in using drones to collect data."
+  - image_path: /assets/images/Meli.jpg
+    title: "Melina Kompella"
+    excerpt: "I am a Geographic Information Systems Technology student at Foothill College and an NSF research intern at SJSU.
+I have worked in wildland fire for the Forest Service, and I am now pivoting to research in mapping fire behavior and management tools.
+I am interested in the role humans can play in managing fire-impacted landscapes and building ecosystem resilience.
+GIS technology and aerial mapping are fantastic tools for learning about these ecosystems while mitigating human impact, and I'm excited to use them in my research."
+  - image_path: /assets/images/bio-photo-2.jpg
+    title: "Devin Jones"
+    excerpt: "NSF START Intern"

 feature_row_team3:
   - image_path: /assets/images/Bryan.png